 The aim of the COVID-19 vaccine clinical development program is to develop a safe and effective vaccine for the prevention of COVID-19.
+The initial effort will be to rapidly demonstrate safety and immunogenicity in adults aged ≤55 years in study VAC31518COV1001, in order to initiate the efficacy study VAC31518COV3001 in this age group as soon as possible, and to evaluate safety and immunogenicity in older adults aged ≥65 years.
 The candidate vaccine to be assessed in this study is Ad26.COV2.S, which is a recombinant, replication-incompetent Ad26 encoding a prefusion stabilized variant of the SARS-CoV-2 S protein.
 The parental S protein sequence was derived from a SARS-CoV-2 clinical isolate (Wuhan, 2019; whole genome sequence NC\045512).
 The selection of antigen was based on previous work on the SARS-CoV and MERS-CoV candidate vaccines.
 The S protein is the major surface protein on coronaviruses and is responsible for binding to the host cell receptor and mediating the fusion of host and viral membranes, thereby facilitating virus entry into the cell.
+The surface protein on coronaviruses are responsible for binding to the host cell receptor and mediating the fusion of host and viral membranes, thereby facilitating virus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein on coronavirus entry into the cell.
+The surface protein entry into the cell.
+The surf